 With technological aid such as an interactive digital whiteboard or a classroom quizzing application on individual devices, the students and teacher can come up with the quiz questions on the spot.
 This digital quiz can be administrated wirelessly to all students and within seconds, the results can be shared with all participants to discuss.
 This greatly increases the spontaneity, variability and class involvement of a simple quiz.

 5 Interactive Presentations Ideas and Corresponding Technology Aids

 The teacher does not have to be the only star.
 The glory of the presentation can go to all participants who have a story to tell.
 The main concepts can be discussed and students should be given time to come up with a personal example.
 This exercise helps students relate to the subject matter and getting to listen to other students’ examples will drive home the concepts further.
 The need for the teacher to plan extensive examples and be the only one talking during the presentation is reduced.
 Teachers can also judge by the stories shared how much the students are understanding.

-Storytelling with technology: Many Interactive Digital Whiteboards have Cast and Throw functions that will allow students to work on their own examples on their devices and send this to the whiteboard when sharing.
-This allows students to quickly go up and share their story without sending files by email, wires or USBs.
+Storytelling with technology: Many digital whiteboards have Cast and Throw functions that will allow students to work on their own examples on their devices and send this to the whiteboard when sharing.
+This allows students to quickly go up and share their stories without sending files by email, wires, or USBs.